Patishapta – kheer narkel nolen gurer Bengali pitha(pithe) Patishapta recipe step by step with video

 patisapta pithe batter is divided into two bowls, one is mixed with sugar and another one is with nolen gur or date palm jaggery

-• Place a pan on medium heat, add 2-3 tbsp ghee or clarified butter, then add 1 cup of grated coconut( narkel kora) to it.
+• Place a pan on medium heat, add 2-3 tbsp ghee, then add 1 cup of grated coconut( narkel kora) to it.
 Sauté it for 1-2 mins.

-making patishapta recipe with coconut step by step
+making patishapta pitha recipe with coconut step by step

 • Then add 3/4 cup of crushed or grated patali gur or khejur gur to it.
 Mix it well.

-• Cook the mixture, till the gur almost melts down.
+• Cook this coconut, jaggery mixture in ghee until the gur almost melts down.

 step by step added khejur gurer patali with coconut or narkel kora or kurano narkel